kevachat/webapp/README.md

-# KevaChat - Decentralized Chat in Blockchain
+# KevaChat - Chat in Blockchain

 KevaChat Web Application is distributed chat platform for open, uncensored and privacy respectable communication with permanent data storage in blockchain.